AIMEMAGNI/sky-cast/README.md

 ## Description

-MyWeather is a user-friendly weather app that provides real-time weather forecasts and conditions for locations around the world.
+Sky Cast is a user-friendly weather app that provides real-time weather forecasts and conditions for locations around the world.
 With a clean and intuitive interface, users can quickly access accurate weather information to plan their activities accordingly.

 ## Features